-If you do not enroll in coverage within your initial 31-day enrollment period, you can enroll during a subsequent annual enrollment period or as the result of a qualified change in status.
+If you do not enroll in coverage within your initial 31 day enrollment period, you can enroll during a subsequent annual enrollment period or as the result of a qualified change in status.
+Please note, you have 31 days from the date of a qualified change in status to enroll in or change your coverage in connection with the qualified change in status.

-If you do not enroll and do not have health coverage as of January 1, 2014, you may incur a penalty from the U.S. government (due to health care reform requirements).
+If you do not enroll and do not have health coverage, you may incur a penalty from the U.S. government (due to health care reform requirements).